A Personal Note

 Reed was literally so embarrassed, he wanted to die.
 He was handsome, sensitive, gifted at math and visual arts, an athlete, and charismatic leader.
 As a ninth grader, Reed planned to letter in 5 sports during high school.
 He clearly had hopes and plans for a bright future.
 Reed had been drinking with friends and got caught.
 He failed a breath test and was suspended from school for three days, plus banned from the basketball team for the remainder of the season.

 Reed had never before failed publicly like this.
 His embarrassment was so great, he couldn’t live with the shame of it.
 He had lost face for the first time in his life.
 When Reed was upset, I had learned to leave him alone.
-I’d learned that when he was like that to just leave him alone.

 So, I comforted his girlfriend instead.
 Reed ran home, leaned over the barrel of his granddad’s shotgun and pulled the trigger.

 He literally lost face and died of what I now call impulsi-cide.™ Reed impulsively completed suicide because the pain he felt in that moment was greater than his plans for the future.

 With the help of my faith, family, and friends who loved me, I began my grief odyssey.
 It wasn’t easy.
 I learned to move from being shattered to wholeness.
 To restore my life, return to living fully, and find happiness again.